ocaml/dune/MIGRATION.md

   the Dune language in use or specification of extra features (plugins) used in the project

-Eventually, for users who whishes to do so it should be possible to centralize all the configuration of a project in this file.
+Eventually, for users who wish to do so it should be possible to centralize all the configuration of a project in this file.

 ### dune files